raphbibus/wirvsvirus_backend/README.md

 ## setup

 The API is built with [Lumen](https://lumen.laravel.com/docs/6.x), Laravel's micro framework (PHP).
 To understand the basics, follow the official documentation.
+A simple dev environment for Mac can be setup with [Laravel Valet](https://laravel.com/docs/6.x/valet).

 ### Installation